 It’s about the look

-A full leather recliner is considered the most comfortable and exclusive, but tends to be expensive.
+A full leather recliner is considered the most comfortable, but tends to be expensive.
 There are also leather-match recliners where the seat, seat-back and arms are covered in leather while the rest of the chair, as in the lower sides and the rear, is covered in faux-leather, which brings the price down while affording you a sophisticated look.
 You can also get a leatherette recliner that gives you bang for your buck with great design.
 Some other upholstery options include microfiber, which is easy to clean and is available in multiple color options and finishes, as well as linen and wool, if fabric is more your speed.

 Choose a recliner that suits your pocket, your style, and your reclining preference, and we think you’ll catch a glimpse of heaven!